 The Global guardian of public health

-In 1948, WHO took over the responsibility for the International Classification of Diseases, which has become the international standard for defining and reporting diseases and health conditions.
-Since its creation WHO has contributed to many historic achievements in global public health work.
+In 1948, WHO took the responsibility for the International Classification of Diseases, which has become the international standard for defining and reporting diseases and health conditions.
+Since its creation WHO has contributed to many historic achievements in global public health.
 Some of them are:

 - Antibiotics: (1950) The great era of discovery of present-day antibiotics begins, and WHO begins advising countries on their responsible use.

 - Polio: (1988) The Global Polio Eradication Initiative 1988 is established at a time when polio paralyzed more than 350 000 people a year.
-Since then, polio cases have decreased by more than 99% because of immunization against the disease worldwide.
+Since then, polio cases have decreased by more than 99 per cent because of immunization against the disease worldwide.

 - Small Pox: (1979) Following an ambitious 12-year global vaccination campaign led by WHO, smallpox is eradicated.